-This Black Bean Chili recipe is one of the best reasons to keep canned beans in your cupboard, but it will taste even better if you make your own beans from scratch.
-It is a take on a recipe by Deborah Madison.
-It makes a fast, delicious meal you can put together in about an hour.
+This easy chili recipe is one of the best reasons to keep canned beans in your cupboard, but it will taste even better if you make your own beans from scratch.
+It is a... take on a recipe by Deborah Madison.
+It makes a fast, delicious meal you can put together in less than an hour.
 Eat it with a grain like Brown Rice, or Cornbread for a complete, healthy dinner.
-Watch this video to see how it’s made.

-- Heat the oil in a large wide skillet or sauté pan over medium high heat.
-Add the garlic and fry until they start to turn light gold in color, about 30 seconds to 1 minute.
+Heat the oil in a large wide skillet or saute pan over medium-high heat.
+Add the garlic and fry until it starts to turn light gold in color, about 30 seconds to 1 minute.

 If you like your food less spicy, only add ½ a chipotle pepper and be sure to scrape away the seeds.
 Dark green poblano peppers are mildly spicy.
 If you can’t find any near you, use a small green pepper and a jalapeno (with all the seeds scraped out).